Return to Index

 Unproven Safety Record

-The skin patches claim to act in two basic ways: by boosting metabolism and reducing appetite.
+The skin patches claim to act in 2 basic ways: by boosting metabolism and reducing appetite.
 Some ingredients claim to rev up the metabolism; others put a curb on appetite and cravings.
 Many patches promise other benefits, including increased lean body mass, boosted energy, lower blood pressure, and improved alertness.
 But, the United States Federal Trade Commission (FTC), which investigates fraudulent and deceptive business practices, reports that these weight-loss claims are "bogus."

 As with any herbal remedy, many weight-loss patch ingredients are classified as natural plant derivatives.
 This does not automatically mean that they are safe.
 Although the FDA keeps track of side-effects of herbal remedies, it cannot regulate them.